huri000/ObjcEntryKitExample/README.md

 # ObjcEntryKitExample
-This project demonstrates an integration of SwiftEntryKit into an existing Objective C project.
+This project demonstrates integration of SwiftEntryKit into an existing Objective C project.

 ## Installation